rafaelturse/rafaelturse/README.md

 # Welcome - Rafael Turse's GitHub

-💬  Software Engineer graduated in Information Systems from São Judas Tadeu University.
-Currently, my focus is coding and design patterns, and I'm working intensely with Java, Kotlin, React, SQL, Scrum, and Jira.
+💬  Software Engineer with a degree in Information Systems from Universidade São Judas Tadeu and a postgraduate degree in Mobile Application Development from George Brown College.
+Currently my focus is full-stack software engineering with Java, Kotlin, Swift, Javascript, Node, React, NoSQL and SQL.

 <br>
 <br>